manxlr/everythingapp/README.md

 ## 📞 **Contact Us**

-We'd love to hear from you!
 Whether you have a question, suggestion, or feedback, feel free to reach out:

 - **Email**: [nszeeshankhalid@gmail.com](mailto:nszeeshankhalid@gmail.com)